-On this school’s expedition, students will learn some essential knot-tying, dinghy driving, the basics of sailing and sail trimming, as well as navigation.
+On this school’s expedition, students will learn some essential knot-tying, dinghy driving, the basics of sailing and sail trim, as well as navigation.

 With free time for swimming, snorkeling, and beach exploration, this trip will give our budding sailors, scientists, ocean, and environmental ambassadors, swimmers, and adventurers a truly amazing experience to take off into the world in whatever role and capacity they chose to embark on in the future.

-January 20: Crew arrive at 1400, briefings, intros, move in and familiarisation aboard Sea Dragon.
+January 20:: Crew arrive at 1400, briefings, intros, move in, familiarisation aboard Sea Dragon and dinner

 January 21: Sail training and practicing

 January 22: Off to Sea to put the training into practice.

 January 23-26: Sailing, science, lectures, swimming, island exploration, snorkeling

 – All meals, snacks, and drinks on board